Board of Governors

 Janet Beed is the President and Chief Executive Officer of Markham Stouffville Hospital.
 She has served as Partner of Deloitte Consulting, as Vice-President and Chief Executive Officer of University Health Network: Toronto General Hospital, as Vice President of Ontario Cancer Institute/Princess Margaret Hospital, and Director of Nursing, Hospital for Sick Children.
 She also served as a Director of Toronto Hydro Corporation.
 Ms. Beed holds a B.N. from Dalhousie University and a M.Sc.N. from the University of Toronto.
 Ms. Beed joined the Board of Seneca College on September 1, 2014.

-Doug Brooks is the Chief Executive Officer of the Certified General Accountants of Ontario.
-In his role, he is responsible for the leadership of the largest provincial CGA association, serving the needs of more than 30,000 CGAs and students in the CGA program of professional studies.
-Prior to joining the CGA, Mr. Brooks held many senior finance, sales and marketing roles at Coca Cola Canada, CBC Television, and NHL Enterprises.
+Doug Brooks was the chief executive officer of the Certified General Accountants of Ontario.
+He played an integral role in in the merging of the three accounting bodies in Ontario in 2014.
+In his role, he was responsible for the leadership of the largest provincial CGA association, serving the needs of more than 30,000 CGAs and students in the CGA program of professional studies.
+Prior to joining CGA, Mr. Brooks held many senior finance, sales and marketing roles at Coca Cola Canada, CBC Television, and NHL Enterprises.
 He received his Chartered Director designation in 2010 from The Directors College at the DeGroote School of Business and the Conference Board of Canada.
+He is also a member of the Association of Chartered Certified General Accountants, one of the largest global accounting bodies.
 Recognized for his service to CGA and the accounting profession, he was acknowledged as a fellow by CGA in 2008.
+He was also acknowledged as one of the one hundred CGAs that made a difference as part of CGA’s 100th anniversary celebration in 2008.
 In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal for community service.
-He currently serves on the finance committee at Southlake Regional Hospital Foundation.
+He has been active in his community of Newmarket for many years, coaching minor sports, sitting on the board of Rose Of Sharon for York Region and serving on the Finance Committee at Southlake Regional Hospital Foundation.
 Mr. Brooks joined the Board of Seneca College on September 1, 2013 and is currently serving as Vice-Chair.

 Thomas Carrique is the Deputy Chief of York Regional Police.
 He is currently responsible for Administration Branch.
 He has previously served as the Officer-in-Charge of Staff Services, the Organized Crime Bureau and the Traffic Bureau.
 A 22-year veteran of York Regional Police, Deputy Chief Carrique’s diverse policing career includes assignments in uniform patrol, criminal investigations, investigative services, traffic, marine, public order and the Ministry of Community Safety and Corrections’ Criminal Intelligence Service Ontario.
 He is a graduate of the United States Department of Justice Drug Unit Commander’s Academy and the International Commander’s Program in the UK, and he has a certificate in terrorism studies from the University of St. Andrews and a master’s degree in leadership and training from Royal Roads University.
 Deputy Chief Carrique joined the Board of Seneca College on September 1, 2010.